deep-security/chef-agent/README.md

 1. Click the blue "Save" button.
 1. On the "Deployments" page for your stack, click the gray "Run Command" button.

-If you have existing instances running, do the following:
+If you have existing instances running:

 1. Select "Update Custom Cookbooks" from the "Command" drop-down.
 1. Click the blue, "Update Custom Cookbooks" button to run the command.

-In the Layers section of the OpsWorks Management Console, for your layer;
+In the Layers section of the OpsWorks Management Console, for your layer:

 1. Click Recipes.
 1. Under "Custom Recipes", in the "*Configuration*" life cycle enter **deep-security-agent::default**.
 1. Click the General Settings section.
 1. In the "Custom JSON" section, enter the necessary recipe settings.

-The recipe settings will be along the lines of:
+The recipe settings will be like:

 ```javascript
 {